ariellourenco/dotfiles/docs/Yubikey.md

 ## Enable GPG Key for SSH

 There are a few moving parts needed to expose your new GPG key in a way that your SSH client will use them.
 The SSH client reads the `SSH_AUTH_SOCK` environment variable which contains the location of a Unix socket managed by an agent.
 A `gpg-agent` running in the background controls this socket and allows your GPG key to be used for authentication.
-Also, the `gpg-agent` can be configured via `pinentry-program` stanza to use a particular pinentry user interface when prompting the user for a passphrase.
+Optionally, the `gpg-agent` can be configured via `pinentry-program` stanza to use a particular pinentry user interface when prompting the user for a passphrase.
+The default is a CLI program that does not provide a nice user experience, in this guide we use `pinentry-mac` instead.
+With `pinentry-mac` you can choose to save your passphrase in your MacOS keychain.

 Enable SSH support using standard sockets by updating the `~/.gnupg/gpg-agent.conf` file: